 Düsseldorf: my last day

-Using my trusty Google maps, I walked down into the centre of the city, photographing some of the remaining old buildings.
+I walked down into the centre of the city, photographing some of the remaining old buildings.
 I briefly visited a church, which is apparently also used as a Jewish community centre, and then walked down to the river.
 The rivers I saw in every town in Germany are huge and very much in use for commercial transport, and in themselves would be worth a return visit to explore them further.

 Düsseldorf is quite a large city and feels successful and cosmopolitan: it has the usual big-city array of high-end shops and what looks like a fair-sized financial centre.
 Walking across it over the next few hours, I felt exhilarated and curious.

 I noted that a war museum of some kind was in the centre of town (Mahn und Gedenkstätte / Dungeon and Memorial) and went in for a look around.
 It was an interesting concept – taking the histories of a series of children born around the same time as the ‘youngsters’ in our family (around 1910 to 1930), from different backgrounds, and exploring what their life outcomes were, given where they started – as children in Jewish families, or as people who were homosexual, or who were from families where parents were Communist, or who were Jehovah’s Witnesses, or children of Nationalist Socialist parents, for example.
 I don’t know whether there is a Jewish museum in Düsseldorf – I was unable to find one in the time I had available.
-Anyway, this place was thought-provoking on its own terms, and the staff were incredibly helpful and pleasant.
+Anyway, this place was thought-provoking on its own terms, and the staff were helpful and pleasant.

 The city must have been impressive in its day; today, it is a curious mix of the kind of housing still visible in Mönchengladbach, with brightly painted period houses and apartments, as well as many buildings of civic stature, the creepily fascistic, and the familiar contemporary glass and steel constructions typical of many of the world’s financial cities.